Learn Drystone Masonry with Drystone Joe !

 Another education I provide is vocational training.
 Landscape workers who want or need to also learn drystone masonry are my students.
 I develop educational plans due to skill levels and goals of learners.
 These classes I teach at community colleges, technical schools, and while on project sites.
 I earned my master’s degree in vocational education at the University of Kentucky in 2001.

 I offer workshops at non-profit sites so we may repair or build stonework.
 Most workshops are fee-based.
 As a result, learners pay for instruction and materials.
 10 learners in a workshop is probably best due to space.
 Workshops range from 1 day to 2 weeks.
 I earned instructor certification from the Drystone Walling Association in 2001.
-In 2017, I completed DSWA recertification at The Stone Trust in Vermont.
+In 2017, I completed DSWA instructor recertification at The Stone Trust in Vermont.

 My Youtube videos are another way I teach.
 Watch a short DIY video about a drystone retaining wall.
 Students also made a funny, animated DIY video on drystone arch construction.

-In 2019, I finally completed a manual about drystone masonry.
+In 2019, I completed a manual about drystone masonry.
 It covers stone types, building methods, types and use of tools, specific projects, estimating, safety, and more.
 I sell it at my workshops, artist residencies, presentations, and also booth events.

 Finally, I suggest you look at books, magazines, videos and more on my list of stonemasonry resources.